 Despite the additional layer of confidentiality associated with the Intel Embedded Graphics Drivers API reference manual, it can still be downloaded by any approved user of Intel EDC by accepting the click-through confidentiality log-in terms.

 5. Overall, what percentage of Intel Embedded Graphics Drivers' customers use Linux?

 Concrete percentages of Intel Embedded Graphics Drivers' customers using Linux fluctuate quarterly.
-Based on recent download data from the Intel Premier Support web site and from the Intel Embedded Design Center, more than 60 percent of Intel Embedded Graphics Drivers downloads were installed on Windows-based systems.
+Based on recent download data from the Intel Premier Support web site and from the Hardware Developer web site, more than 60 percent of Intel Embedded Graphics Drivers downloads were installed on Windows-based systems.